OcarCampos/YtuAI/README.md

-# Ragnarok Online - Improved Homunculus AI
+# YtuAI - An Enhanced Homunculus AI for Ragnarok Online

-This project is dedicated to understanding, documenting, and improving the AI scripts (written in Lua) for the Homunculus companion in the game Ragnarok Online.
-The goal is to create a powerful, efficient, and highly customizable AI for leveling and general use.

-## Project Goal

-The main objective is to create an enhanced version of a custom AI, now named `VanilAI`, which is based on the popular AzzyAI.
-This involves:

--   **Understanding** the logic and structure of the AI scripts.
--   **Translating** existing Korean documentation to English.
--   **Creating** new, comprehensive documentation for the improved AI.
--   **Implementing** new features and optimizing existing ones for better performance and usability.

-## Homunculus

-This AI is being developed and tested with a **Vanilmirth** homunculus, with the intention of supporting its evolution, **Dieter**.
+Welcome to YtuAI, a modern, high-performance Homunculus AI for Ragnarok Online, specifically tailored for the official Latam server.
+This project is a heavily improved fork of the classic AzzyAI + AI-Dieter, redesigned to provide a smarter, more efficient, and more reliable companion for your adventures.

+Our goal is to offer a superior AI that works out of the box, with powerful features that make leveling and combat a smoother experience for the alchemist class.

+## ✨ Key Features & Improvements

+YtuAI isn't just a minor tweak.
+It's a significant overhaul to the mechanics of the Homunculus.
+Some of the key enhancements are:

+-   **Smart SP Management**: A dynamic, tiered-priority system that allows your homunculus to use skills aggressively at high SP, conservatively at low SP, and reactively in emergencies.
+No more wasting SP!
+-   **Optimized Skill Cooldowns**: The AI is now aware of skill cooldowns, preventing it from spamming abilities and getting stuck in a loop of failed casts.
+This results in smoother, more reliable combat.
+-   **HP-Based Recovery System**: When your homunculus's HP gets dangerously low, it will automatically flee and enter a recovery mode, only re-engaging once it's safe to do so.
+This dramatically improves survivability.
+-   **Dynamic Kiting System**: To minimize damage, the AI will automatically kite enemies when its health drops, moving between attacks to stay alive longer.
+-   **Economic Suicide Tactic**: A clever, cost-saving feature that intentionally lets the homunculus be defeated before its timer expires, saving you the expense of a "Seed of Life."
+-   **Aggressive Skill Usage**: We've fine-tuned the logic for skills like `Caprice`, making your homunculus a more proactive and effective damage dealer.

 ## 📦 Installation

-Our custom AI is a complete package based on AzzyAI.
-You no longer need to download multiple packages.
+YtuAI is a complete package.
+You no longer need to download AzzyAI or any other files to get started.
+Follow the instructions below to install at your local machine.

+### Prerequisites

+-   **Ragnarok Online**: Make sure you have official Ragnarok Online client installed on your machine.
+YtuAI was developed for the Latam GNJoy Server.
+-   **Create a back up**: This is utterly important.
+Make a backup of your official Ragnarok Online AI folder (C:\Gravity\Ragnarok\AI) and keep it safe somewhere you know.
+In case of any problem with YtuAI you can roll back by replacing the AI folder with the backup.

+### Installation

 1.  **Copy the AI Loader**
-    -   Copy the `AI.lua` file from the `VanilAI` folder in this project.
+    -   Copy the `AI.lua` file from the `YtuAI` folder in this project.
     -   Paste and **replace** the file in your `C:\Gravity\Ragnarok\AI` directory.
 This is the loader that will activate our custom AI.
     -   If the `AI` folder does not exist in your Ragnarok directory, create it manually.

 2.  **Copy the Custom AI Files**
-    -   Next, copy the entire `USER_AI` folder from this project's `VanilAI` directory.
+    -   Next, copy the entire `USER_AI` folder from this project's `YtuAI` directory.
     -   Paste and **replace** the folder and all its contents into your `C:\Gravity\Ragnarok\AI\USER_AI` directory.

 > 💡 This will activate the intelligent behavior of the homunculus with our custom tactics and improvements.